-As many methods and procedures are available for non-destructive material testing, as versatile are the areas of application.
+There are as many methods and procedures for non-destructive testing as there are areas of application.
 In industries where the reliability and quality of materials play a role, material testing is essential to ensure long-term functionality.
 In contrast to destructive material testing, non-destructive testing methods leave materials or components undamaged.
 Fischer offers many years of experience, the know-how and high quality measurement technology to solve almost any measurement task in the field of non-destructive testing methods.
 Various measuring devices with different test methods are available.

 As the name suggests, electrical conductivity provides information on how well a material conducts electricity.
 This non-destructive method provides information regarding the microstructure, mechanical properties and changes in composition.
 In industries such as aerospace, aluminum processing and precious metals, this plays a crucial role.
 The SIGMASCOPE® SMP350 is used, for example, for testing on aircraft wings.
 It was specially developed for measuring the electrical conductivity of non-ferrous metals or non-magnetizable metals in accordance with DIN EN 2004-1 and allows conclusions to be drawn about the hardness and strength of heat-treated materials, among other things.
 The conductivity of aluminum alloys for anodizing processes can also be measured easily and non-destructively.
 The phase-sensitive eddy current method is used for the measurement.